Meet weekly, one-on-one, with an instructor to learn about college-level study skills to complement your academic goals.

 Be accountable and responsible

-Utilize campus resources to complement learning
+Utilize campus resources to complement your academic goals

 Complete an end-of-semester reflection survey

-Respond to and/or initiate communication to/from RIT faculty or staff about academic progress or meeting attendance.
+Respond to and/or initiate communication to/from RIT faculty or staff about academic progress or meeting attendance

-Arrange for students’ disability accommodations.
+Arrange for your disability accommodations.

-Provide specific, program-related academic advising.
+Provide specific, program-related academic advising